 Do you feel antsy after sitting in your chair for a few hours and begin to

-budget?
+squirm?
 Do you ache to inject more movement in your workday?
-The desire
+The urge to

 Purchase a stability ball that is large enough for you to use instead of

-your chair and alternate sitting on the ball with sitting in your chair
+your chair.
+Alternate sitting on the ball with sitting in your chair every

 The appropriate ball diameter depends upon your individual height, as well